RenanSimoesBR/hallmark-scoring-scrnaseq/README.md

-# Hallmark Scoring in Single-Cell RNA-seq
+# Hallmarks of Cancer Scoring in Single-Cell RNA-seq

 ## Overview

-This repository provides a reproducible and user-friendly pipeline to compute and visualize hallmark gene set activity in single-cell RNA-seq (scRNA-seq) data using Seurat.
+This repository provides a reproducible and user-friendly pipeline to compute and visualize hallmarks of cancer gene set activity in single-cell RNA-seq (scRNA-seq) data using Seurat.

 The workflow enables the integration of curated hallmark gene sets (derived from published literature) into single-cell analysis, allowing the exploration of biological processes at cellular resolution.